-The primary foci of psychotherapy are the identification, diagnosis, and treatment of mental and disorders.
-The focus of life coaching is the development and implementation of strategies to reach client-identified goals of enhanced performance, and personal satisfaction.
-Coaching may address specific personal projects, life balance, job performance and satisfaction, or general conditions in the client’s life, business, relationships, or profession.
+The primary foci of psychotherapy are the identification, diagnosis, and treatment of mental disorders.
+The focus of life coaching is the development and implementation of strategies to reach client-identified recovery goals that increase in client’s quality of life.
+Coaching may address specific personal projects, work-life balance, job performance and satisfaction, or general conditions in the client’s life, business, relationships, or profession.
 Coaching utilizes personal strategic planning, values clarification, brainstorming, motivational interviewing, and other counseling techniques.

 The relationship between the life coach and client is specifically designed to avoid the power differentials that occur in the psychotherapy relationship.
-The client sets the agenda and the success of the enterprise depends on the client’s willingness to take risks and try new approaches.
+The client sets the agenda and the success of the enterprise depends on the client’s willingness to take risks and try new approaches to problem solving.
 The relationship is designed to be more direct and challenging, and this is one of the reasons that my clients see results fairly quickly.
-You can count on me, to be honest, and straightforward, asking powerful questions and using challenging techniques to move you forward.
+You can count on me to be honest and straightforward, asking powerful questions and modeling techniques that will help you move you forward.

 The roles of a life coach and psychotherapist are often misunderstood.
-The roles are distinct, meaning if either of us recognizes that you have a problem that would benefit from psychiatric and/or psychotherapeutic intervention, I will refer you to appropriate resources.
+The roles are distinct.
+Still, if I recognize that you would benefit from psychiatric evaluation and/or psychotherapeutic intervention, I will refer you to the appropriate resources.
 In some situations, I may insist that you initiate psychiatry and/or psychotherapy and that I have access to your psychiatrist and/or psychotherapist as a condition of my continuing as your life coach.

 I am ethically and legally bound to protect the confidentiality of our communications.
 I will only release information about our work to others with your written permission.
-It is not likely that information from a life coach or any other holistic counselor will be considered as evidence in a court case.
 There are some situations in which I am legally obligated to breach confidentiality in order to protect you or others from harm.
 If I have information that indicates that a child or elderly or disabled person is being abused, I must report that to the appropriate state agency.
 If a client is an imminent risk to him/herself or makes threats of imminent violence against another, I am required to take protective actions.
-These situations are quite rare in coaching practices.
-If such a situation occurs in our relationship, I will make every effort to discuss it with you before taking any action.
+These situations tend to be rare in coaching practices.

 As you are no doubt aware, it is impossible to protect the confidentiality of information that is transmitted electronically.
 This is particularly true of e-mail and information stored on computers that are connected to the internet, which do not utilize encryption and other forms of security protection.
 Your personal information (e.g., name, phone number, email address), your appointment information, and your payment information are secured with software measures that ensure privacy.
 Personal and credit card information is not stored on my computer or in paper files.

-If you have further questions or concerns, please feel free to contact me at firstname.lastname@example.org or 888-581-4465.
+If you have further questions or concerns, please feel free to contact Mia at email@example.com.